jaiarobotics/jaiabot/src/doc/markdown/page02_change_log.md

 This following sections note the changes in each release version of jaiabot.

+### 1.1.4

+* GPS requirements were to tight.
+We increased the number of degraded checks to determine bad gps
+* total_gps_degraded_fix_checks: 1 -> 2

 ### 1.1.3

 * GPS requirements were to tight.
-We loosened the pdop and hdop requirements.
+We loosened the pdop and hdop requirements
 * PDOP <= 2.2 (GOOD)
 * HDOP <= 1.3 (GOOD)